edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

 === "Custom Structured Configuration"

-    Custom Application Services can now define their own custom structured configuration section in the `configuration.yaml` file.
+    Custom Application Services can define their own custom structured configuration section in the `configuration.yaml` file.
 Any additional sections in the configuration file are ignore by the SDK when it parses the file for the SDK defined sections.
-See the [Custom Configuration](ApplicationFunctionsSDK.md#custom-configuration) section of the SDK documentation for more details.
+See the [Custom Configuration](sdk/details/CustomConfiguration.md) section of the SDK documentation for more details.